abby1635/CS30/Pure Java/Hello World and Java Doc/README.md

 - See parsing in supporting DOCs
 - see using args[]

-AddNum (JavaDocExample- Example for illstrating Javadoc Tool further Complete this program twice
+AddNum (JavaDocExample- Example for illustrating Javadoc Tool further Complete this program twice
 1. Hardcoded variables
 2. Args-passed variables & use print with escapes to output variables